waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - PC: Impassable.
 Individual Behavior: Blocks movement.
 Relational Behavior: Interacted with by standing below and facing up.
 - Steel type weaknesses (Fighting, Ground, Fire) - Need to verify in-game.
 - Flower Shop is located north of the Gym in Goldenrod City.

+# Goldenrod Flower Shop (11_8)
+- Teacher NPC at (2, 4).
+- Objective: Talk to her to get the Squirtbottle.